-The 5 Most Destructive Types of Truck Wrecks
+The 5 Most Destructive Types of Truck Accidents

 Whether you drive a truck or share the highway with them, awareness of all the ways a truck can run afoul of the laws of physics can go a long way to keeping you safe.

 Consider the five most destructive types of truck wrecks you never wish to encounter:

 The bigger and heavier the vehicle, the longer it takes to stop.
 Truck wrecks like this happen when truck drivers are distracted by cell phones, too tired to pay attention, or driving a truck with poorly maintained brakes.
 Even when truck drivers are doing everything right, drivers of smaller vehicles can contribute to rear-end collisions by cutting into that large, inviting space the trucker needs to safely stop.

 A truck can easily roll over in a number of situations:

 - Entering a curve at a too-high speed